-While it may be tempting to invite every decision makers and experts to the meeting, please don’t.
+While it may be tempting to invite every decision-maker and expert to the meeting, please don’t.
 At least not yet.
 Although they’re the ones calling the shots, let’s hold off first.

 For now, look for winners.

-Having a small number of people with the right attitude and mindset is way more productive than having a room-full of decision makers who will need extra effort to convince.
-Plus, less people means you’ll have more personalised interactions with everyone with less distractions.
+Having a small number of people with the right attitude and mindset is way more productive than having a room full of decision-makers who will need extra effort to convince.
+Plus, fewer people means you’ll have more personalized interactions with everyone with fewer distractions.

 Aim to have around 3 – 6 names on your list and you’re ready for the next step.

 Before your meeting, grab a piece of paper and write clear outcomes of the meeting.
 Steer clear from anything too complex or technical.
-There are tons of contents online that explains low-level agile details and you can direct them to those materials later.
+There are tons of content online that explain low-level agile details and you can direct them to those materials later.

 Genuine opinions are usually more well-received than plain quotes and numbers.
-If you have more HR people as audience, try highlighting parts of agile that improve people’s wellbeing, which in turn will produce better work environments and products.
-These can be illustrated through the collaborative nature of agile where success is measured through team’s achievements, instead of individual’s.
-If you have more business and technical people, share stories about how agile’s iterative nature make it ideal to respond to market changes and ultimately deliver relevant products that bring value.
+If you have more HR people as an audience, try highlighting parts of agile that improve people’s wellbeing, which in turn will produce better work environments and products.
+The collaboration of agile is an illustration to measure success through team success, not individual success.
+If you have more business and technical people, share stories about how agile’s iterative nature makes it ideal to respond to market changes and ultimately deliver relevant products that bring value.

 No matter what, you need to treat these planned outcomes as gold.
 They’re the things you want to achieve, and knowing what they look like beforehand gives you valuable direction.